1.0 Introduction

 Select your AWS connection from the CLOUD section of the connection switcher drop down to view its associated PQC data.
 The dashboard will then display the consolidated PQC readiness information for the selected connection.

-The AWS PQC overview page provides a summary of PQC-vulnerable and PQC-safe keys and services within the selected AWS connection, as detailed in the following sections:
+The AWS PQC overview page provides a summary of PQC-vulnerable and PQC-safe keys, certificates, and services within the selected AWS connection, as detailed in the following sections:

 This section provides a summary of all vulnerability parameters for the selected AWS connection and displays the counts for the following: